andresgutgon/activestorageplayground/README.md

 - [x] Setup Kibana with Docker compose.
 Kibana is supper nice to debug indexes and see the raw data.
 - [x] Setup password protected Kibana and ElasticSearch.
 - [x] Documemt how to change default built-it user `elastic` password
-- [ ] Create a Elastic user for accessing from the Rails app.
-Is important to know this can be done
+- [x] Understand how Docker volumes work to be able to fix SSL generating on ElasticSearch docker-compose
-- [ ] Setup multi node Elastic with SSL.
+- [x] Setup multi node Elastic with SSL.
 [Explained here](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-tls-docker.html)
+- [ ] Access Elastic search from Rails with SSL enabled.
+CA certicate not working
 - [ ] Setup Rails app for using Elastic Search server with Elastic Ruby gems.
 Follow [this article](https://medium.com/wolox/from-zero-to-hero-multimodel-autocompletion-search-with-elasticsearch-rails-3beff17fa8c6)

 ## TODO ActiveStorage